The Magnus Archives Podcast By Rusty Quill cover art

 By: Rusty Quill

-• “Make your statement, face your fear.”
-A weekly horror fiction podcast examining what lurks in the archives of the Magnus Institute, an organisation dedicated to researching the esoteric and the weird.
+“Make your statement, face your fear.”
+The Magnus Archives is a weekly horror fiction audiodrama podcast examining what lurks in the archives of the Magnus Institute, an organisation dedicated to researching the esoteric and the weird.
 Join Jonathan Sims as he explores the archive, but be warned, as he looks into its depths something starts to look back… New episodes every Thursday produced by Rusty Quill, featuring guest actors, short stories, serial plots and more.
-The long awaited continutation The Magnus Protocol launched in January 2024.
-Season 2 of TMP coming February 27th 2025
+The long awaited continuation The Magnus Protocol launched in January 2024.
+Season 2 of the Magnus Protocol is ongoing!

 Hosted on Acast.
 See acast.com/privacy for more information.